 - Configuration policies: These are commonly used to manage security settings and features on your devices.
 Use the information in this topic to learn about how to create and deploy these policies and to explore the available settings.

 - Device compliance policies: These define the rules and settings that a device must comply with in order to be considered compliant by conditional access polices.
-You can also use compliance policies to monitor and remediate the compliance of devices independently of conditional access.
+You can also use compliance policies to monitor and remediate the compliance of devices independent of conditional access.
 For details, see Device compliance policies in Microsoft Intune.

 - Conditional access polices: These policies help you secure email and other services, depending on conditions that you specify.
 For details, see Restrict access to email and O365 services with Microsoft Intune.